albertsun/huginn-newsroom-scenarios/README.md

 ### List of Scenarios

 You can find Scenarios provided by other Huginn users, or we're currently providing several useful scenarios as gists.
+To use one of these, grab the JSON from the Scenario Definition link and either modify and upload it, or paste the link to use it directly.

 [Scenario Definitions](https://gist.github.com/albertsun/7e5cffc84a450c7d587f05f9f5b6938e)